 • Coordinate fundraising activities with the Board of Directors.

 • Create and execute a strategy for a sustained base of annual individual donors.

-• Implement a thorough donor acknowledgement system and maintain consistent contact
+• Implement a thorough donor acknowledgement system and maintain consistent contact with major donors.

 • Update and create content for social media and website.